-As a sketch of a story there is nothing amazing about The Great Gatsby.
-It’s a writer’s book in a way, since it’s so simple and in many way obvious, yet works so wonderfully well, making it irresistible to try and take it apart.
-It’s a deceptive little book.
+As a story outline, The Great Gatsby is simple.
+There’s nothing that fancy or elaborate going on.
+It’s a writer’s book in a way, since it’s so simple and in many way obvious, yet works so wonderfully well.
 It’s constructed as a series of slow burning time bombs that make you simultaneously want them to both go off to relieve the pressure, but not go off, so you can enjoy the way things are slowly unraveling for as long as possible.
+It’s irresistible as a writer to want to take it apart and see how it works.

 Some choice non-spoiler quotes from the book: